Let's Go Shopping :D

 I love tarps!
 Either on their own, over a hammock or with a bivi bag.
 Loads of fun

 Light at under 500g and incredibly versatile, 3m x 2.9m tarp with a small pack size.
-I've used these in many, many different configurations and weathers - they've never let me down
+I've used these in many, many different configurations and weathers - they've never let me down.

-I have this in both Coyote Brown and Olive Green (Superlight - so may get torn on sharp rocks) |
+I have this in both Coyote Brown and Olive Green.
+(Superlight - so may get torn on sharp rocks, but that's to be expected) [Check out my camps and adventures with this tarp here!] |

-Ideal for superlight nights out or as an emergency shelter - although of course, not as versatile as the full size |
+Just like the DD Superlight but smaller and lighter; just 260g and measuring 2.8m x 1.5m.
+Ideal for super-light nights out or as an emergency shelter - although of course, not as versatile as the full size.

-My Bivy Bags
+My Bivi Bags

-I loooove bivy bags!
+I loooove bivi bags!
 I use them for most of my tarp camps, in tents to prevent condensation getting my sleeping bag wet, and always carry one as back up in case of tent failure or emergency - one of these could save your life.

-I use my Hunka when I don't need my mat inside my bivy bag.
-Impressively waterproof and has never let me down. |
+I use my Hunka when I don't need my mat inside my bivi bag.
+Impressively waterproof and has never let me down.
+[Check out my camps with this bivi bag here!] |

-I use my Hunka XL when I want my entire sleep system inside it, including my mat.
 Plenty of room so that my sleeping bag doesn't get compressed and impressively waterproof.
-I've used my Hunka XL in literal puddles and it hasn't let a drop of water in |
+I've used my Hunka XL in literal puddles and it hasn't let a drop of water in.
+[Check out my camps with this bivi bag here!] |

-Lighter (and more expensive) than my Hunka's, the Kloke has an amazingly useful hood, which allows me to camp out in the rain with no other shelter, without my head or face getting wet.
+Lighter (and more expensive) than my Hunka's, the Kloke has a very useful hood, which allows me to camp out in the rain with no other shelter, without my face getting wet.
 However, it's not as waterproof as the Hunka's; in my experience letting in a small amount of water during my overnight survival tests.
-This is not enough to soak your sleeping bag, and this bivi remains my favourite for lightweight hiking trips or as an emergency shelter
+Eventually, the seams failed entirely from regular use and it let in a lot of water on a long hike and soaked my sleeping bag.

 My Poncho Shelters